personalis/bam2fq/README.md

 The commutative property is crucial, as it allows us to checksum FASTQ files in an order-invariant manner.
 By using the fqsum program, one can confirm that two FASTQ files contain an identical set of records, even if the order of those FASTQ records is different, with `O(n)` time complexity and `O(1)` memory complexity.

 By allowing us to checksum two FASTQ files in an order-invariant manner, the cram2fq utility is able to improve the compression ratio of output gzip'd FASTQ files by writing records in a roughly "sorted by alignment" ("SBA") order.
 The "sba.fq" suffix on the output FASTQ files is an indication that the FASTQ records are roughly sorted by alignment.
-See [What is "SBA"?](#what-is-sba)
+See [What is an "SBA" FASTQ file?](#what-is-an-sba-fastq-file)

 If we were to use an algorithm such as md5, we would need to sort the FASTQ files before comparing checksums, which typically balances `O(nlogn)` time complexity with `O(n)` memory complexity.